About Our Comic

-We anticipate the Hindi Spreading Your Wings to be available in September 2018!
+We anticipate the Hindi Spreading Your Wings to be available in the summer of 2020!
 To express interest in pre-ordering the Hindi or to receive further purchasing details, please fill out our Contact Form.

 The delivery times for bulk orders will vary based on current stock, and future printings will take 5 to 7 weeks once the initial copies are sold.

 To ensure Spreading Your Wings is available to individual buyers and is publicized to a wide audience, it also will be sold at a variety of book stores and online retailers at market value.
 All profits made from these sales cover the distribution and publishing overhead costs.